BoostGSoC/boost.math/readme.txt

-This is the partial boost.math area for the
+This is a partial Boost.Math area for:

-* 2013 GSoC project Boost.Math
+* 2013 GSoC
 * Bernoulli numbers and applications to special functions

+Project Developer: Nikhar Agrawal
+Project Mentor   : Christopher Kormanyos

 The candidate files in this project are proposed to be included in Boost.Math upon successful completion of the project.

-Project Developer: Nikhar Agrawal
-Project Menotr: Christopher Kormanyos